 Once again, remember to send a note to your interviewer thanking them afterwards.

-When distance prohibits an in-person interview from taking place, Skype or other live video interviews can be used instead.
+When distance prohibits an in-person interview from taking place, Zoom or other live (or pre-recorded) video interviews can be used instead.
 Here are a few tips to succeed:

 - Make sure to check all of your audio and video settings before the interview starts.
 Try video calling a friend beforehand to make sure everything is working properly.

 - Suit up!
 Show the interviewer that you take the interview as seriously as you would if it were in person.